Death and dying

 WORKING HOURS AND CANCELLATION POLICY

-Please note that a minimum of 48 hrs notice, during my working week, is required in writing (via e-mail), for changing or cancellation appointment, otherwise the full amount will be charged.
+Please note that a minimum of two business days (48 hrs) notice, is required in writing (via e-mail), for changing or cancellation appointment, otherwise the full amount will be charged.

 The cause of missing an appointment is of no consequence.
 If you give me less than 48 hours notice, and I succeed in finding someone to take your appointment, your fee will be waived.
 This policy is not punitive; it is to cushion me from the vicissitudes of your life.